Journal: Ideas & Insights for Sustainable Homes and Retrofits

 Designing your dream home should start with a vision of not only what you want to achieve but also what benefits you hope to gain—thermal comfort being at the forefront.
 In this article, I will outline key considerations for crafting a home that balances energy efficiency with personal comfort.
 From insulation techniques to window placements, your choices can transform your living space into a model of sustainability.
 Let’s explore how you can turn your aspirations into reality while contributing positively to the planet.

-Mechanical Ventilation and Indoor Air Quality in London Homes
+Mechanical Ventilation with Heat Recovery in London Homes

 Good indoor air quality is essential for comfort, health and the long-term condition of a London home.
 Moisture, pollution and stale air build up quietly in older properties, especially when windows stay shut because of noise, privacy or security concerns.
 Mechanical ventilation with heat recovery provides a reliable solution.
 It delivers filtered fresh air, removes moisture before it becomes mould and recovers most of the heat you have already paid to generate.
 If you are planning a renovation or whole-house retrofit, integrating MVHR can create a home that feels cleaner, quieter and far more comfortable every day.